-Even when your loved one is sick, the world still keeps moving and the day-to-day errands need to be completed.
-Such things as food shopping, going to the post office, car maintenance, picking the kids up from school, bill paying need to be done.
+Even when your loved one is sick the world still keeps moving and the day-to-day errands need to be completed.
+Food shopping, going to the post office, car maintenance, picking the kids up from school and bill paying still need to be done.
 Gemma constantly writes lists and makes notes in the Circle’s Calendar of any errands and appointments that family and friends can help with.

 6. Financial help

-One of the hats you will don will be a banker.
-Helping out to pay bills, manage funds, taxes etc. You may also need to find out what assistance there is to help, such as a carer’s allowance.
-Gemma and her husband have had financial assistance from family and friends, as Gemma has always been a stay at home mother, and the diagnosis of her husband’s condition meant he had to leave his job.
-Her advice, it can be really challenging asking for help, but family and friends are willing if they’re able to help, so let them.
+Helping out to pay bills, manage funds, taxes can also part of a carers duties.
+You may also need to find out what assistance there is to help, such as a carer’s allowance.
+Apart from carer's allowance, Gemma and her husband receive financial assistance from family and friends as Gemma has always been a stay at home mother and the diagnosis of her husband’s condition meant he had to leave his job.
+Her advice, it can be really challenging asking for help but family and friends are willing if they’re able to, so let them.

-So next time someone offers to pick the kids up from school or cook you and the family a lovely meal, say yes.
+Next time someone offers to pick the kids up from school or cook you and the family a lovely meal say yes.
 And coordinate your care, we all operate at our best when we are being supported.